sys-bio/tellurium/README.md

 #### Anaconda package (Linux/OSX) instructions:

-Binaries for Tellurium are available via the [Anaconda](https://www.continuum.io/downloads) package manager.
+Binaries for Tellurium are available via the [Anaconda](https://www.continuum.io/downloads) package manager for **Python 2.7**.
 The Tellurium plugins for Spyder are not available when using this method.
 To install Tellurium and the necessary packages on both Linux and OS X, type the following into a terminal:

 ```
 conda install -c sys-bio tellurium